 Similar to the Guardrail Section, 236th Street lies directly adjacent to a large wetland East of 27th Street.
 This wetland touches the roadway base for approximately 1,150 linear feet.
-This section of roadway will be considerably raised to improve site distance at the intersection of 27th Avenue and 236th Street.
-The greatest elevation gain during this road improvement process will be approximately 14 feet.
-Additionally, one 12' wildlife arched culvert and two 6' culverts will be incorporated into this section of the new road improvement.
+In 2022, this section of roadway was considerably raised to improve site distance at the intersection of 27th Avenue and 236th Street.
+The greatest elevation gain during this road improvement process was approximately 14 feet.
+Additionally, one 12' wildlife arched culvert and two 6' culverts were incorporated into this section of the new road improvement.